BUILDING BRIDGES TO SecurE American Elections

-The National Election Defense Coalition (NEDC) is working to safeguard the elections institutions that are the basis of our democratic republic.
-NEDC has a proven track record in uniting progressive and libertarian activists and officeholders as well as national security-minded conservatives to advance the causes of election security, reliability, and transparency.
+Since 2013, the National Election Defense Coalition (NEDC) has worked to safeguard the institutions and infrastructure that are the basis of our democratic republic.
+NEDC has a proven track record in uniting progressive, conservative and libertarian leadership and officeholders to strategically advance the causes of election security, reliability, and transparency.

 Our coalition works to educate Congress and State officials regarding the overwhelming evidence that hacking threatens elections, and to build policy based on the consensus of nationally recognized experts.
 We bring together veteran congressional staffers, leading computer scientists, elections administrators, and seasoned political organizers to design and implement strategies for election protection reform.

 This includes co-sponsoring Congressional briefings and testifying before Congress to advance principles of reform and legislative remediation, public media campaigns, Town Hall meetings, press conferences, documentary film showings, articles, websites, and social media.

-We’ve engaged Congressional staffers as well as state and county election administrators as partners and experts.
+We have been invited to brief, provide statements, and draft questions for Congress members in the following committees: Senate Rules, Judiciary, House Science and Technology, House Homeland Security, Senate Homeland Security and Government Affairs Committee.
+We’ve engaged state and county election administrators as partners and experts.
 Consequently we have crafted policy options that address State-Federal tensions, and are based on bipartisan areas of agreement.

 We promote federal funding for appropriately upgrading elections technology, specifically in cash- strapped states and counties with insecure voting systems and standards.